ros2hp/grmgr/README.md

 ```
 	. . .
-	throttleDP := grmgr.New("data-propagation", 10)  // create a throttle with dop 10
+	// create a throttle with a DOP value of 10
+	throttleDP := grmgr.New("data-propagation", 10)

-	for node := range ch {                          // parallel component loop
+	for node := range ch {

-		throttleDP.Control()               	// blocking call to grmgr
+		// blocking call to grmgr
+		throttleDP.Control()

 		go processDP(throttleDP, node)

 	}

-	throttleDP.Wait()                          	// wait for all parallelDP's to finish
+	// wait for all parallelDP's to finish
+	throttleDP.Wait()

 	. . .

-	throttle.Delete()                          	// delete the throttle
+	// delete the throttle
+	throttle.Delete()

 ```